 Skip to content

-Murchison Falls National Park is Uganda’s biggest of its 10 national parks, located some 300km north of the capital city, Kampala.
-The park is named after the famous Murchison Falls that occur on the stretch of the Victoria Nile that bisects the park into two halves on its way to L. Albert.
-This world’s most powerful waterfalls occurs where the over 200m wide Victoria Nile contracts through a 6m rock crack in the rift valley escarpment wall before tumbling down through a 40m long canyon to flow quietly into L. Albert.
+Murchison Falls National Park is Uganda’s most popular safari destination offering a quality wildlife experience amidst spectacular scenery including the Murchison Falls from which it derives it name.
+Murchison Falls which also the park’s top highlight lies on a stretch of the Victoria Nile that bisects the park into two equal halves.
+These world’s most powerful waterfalls occur where the over 200m wide Victoria Nile contracts through a 6m rock crack in the rift valley escarpment wall before tumbling down through a 40m long canyon to flow quietly into L. Albert.

-The park’s diverse habitats include extensive savanna grasslands dotted with Borassus palms on the northern banks of the Nile with acacia woodland, scrub and dry bush dominating much of the eastern section of this park.
+The park protects a diversity of habitats which includes extensive savanna grasslands dotted with Borassus palms on the northern banks of the Nile with acacia woodland, scrub and dry bush dominating much of the eastern section of this park.
 At the confluence of the R. Nile and L. Albert, is the delta where papyrus and other marshes dominate.
 On the southern banks of the Nile, vegetation consists of woodlands graduating into the moist-lowland forest reserve of Budongo.

 Murchison Falls NP Quick Facts